n3a9/CourseProject/README.md

 scikit_learn==0.23.2
 ```

-You can automatically install all of these packages by running `pip install -r requirements.txt`.
-Then, clone this repo and navigate into the project directory.
+You can automatically install all of these packages by first cloning this repo.
+Then navigate into the project directory run `pip install -r requirements.txt`.

 ## Usage